refugis/doctrine-extra/docs/using-doctrine-extra.md

-Fazland - DoctrineExtra - Using Doctrine Extra
+Refugis - DoctrineExtra - Using Doctrine Extra
 ==============================================

 This library introduce some [Doctrine](https://github.com/doctrine/orm) features and helpers.